Stonehill scandal: Background

-Diokno's appointment was a result of his close friend Mayor Arsenio Lacson giving a prerequisite to Macapagal that the mayor would support the candidacy of Pampanga candidate provided that he appoint Diokno as the top attorney of the government, the secretary of justice.
-Diokno then proceeded to go on arrests and issue search warrants until he learned in March 1962 of tobacco monopoly owner Harry Stonehill and of his blue book that might contain names of most politicians, signifying that all were under Stonehill's control and payroll.
-Some included the President himself, who received up to three million pesos in 1961, which was one of the two hundred listed names of politicians in the blue book.
+Diokno's appointment was a result of his close friend, Manila Mayor Arsenio Lacson, giving a prerequisite to Macapagal that the mayor would support his candidacy for president; provided, that he appointed Diokno as Secretary of Justice.
+Diokno then proceeded to go on arrests and issue search warrants until he learned in March 1962 of Stonehill and of his "blue book" that might contain names of most politicians, signifying that all were under Stonehill's control and payroll.
+Some including President Macapagal himself, received up to three million pesos in 1961, among the two hundred listed names of politicians in the blue book.

-After Diokno was removed from office and Stonehill was deported, the blue book went missing.
-The case was ruled in June 1962 at the Supreme Court and a preliminary injunction was issued against Sec.
-Diokno et al. from using the evidence taken from the Office of the U.S. Tobacco Corporation at the Ledesma Building along Arzobispo St., Manila, the Army and Navy Club, and multiple other offices, as well as the residences of those working with the accused Stonehill.
+After Diokno was removed from office and Stonehill deported, the "blue book" went missing.
+The case was ruled in June 1962 at the Supreme Court and a preliminary injunction was issued against Diokno and others from using the evidence taken from the office of U.S. Tobacco Corporation at the Ledesma Building (along Arzobispo St., Manila), the Army and Navy Club, and multiple other offices, as well as the residences of those working with the accused Stonehill.
 The injunction was first issued by the Court on March 22, 1962, but was partially lifted only for those materials taken from offices and not residences.